Nexus Copier Nexus Copier full manual on a single page

 Default: false

 When the full signal arrives, replace the pre-signal's temporary SL with the main signal's actual Stop Loss level.
 Syncs the pre-signal risk to the provider's intended risk level.
+It touches the SL only — the take profit is governed by Link Pre-Signals to Cycle TP.

 Pre-Signal Grid Enabled / Grid Operations / Market Orders / Grid Distance